python-discord/code-jam-qualifier-9/README.md

 # Summer Code Jam 2022: Qualifier

 To qualify for the upcoming Summer Code Jam, you'll have to complete a qualifier assignment.
 The goal is to make sure you have enough Python knowledge to effectively contribute to a team.
-In this assignment you have been tasked to create a function that makes a table with columns and rows.

-Please read the instructions carefully and submit your solution before the deadline using the [sign-up form](https://forms.pythondiscord.com).
+Please read the rules and instructions carefully, and submit your solution before the deadline using the [sign-up form](https://forms.pythondiscord.com).

 # Table of Contents